CraryPrimitiveMan/awesome-with-star/awesome/JustServerless_awesome-serverless.md

 - [From chef to serverless developer in 4 years](https://serverless.com/blog/from-chef-to-serverless-developer-in-4-years/) - A story about a chef learning to program and landing a job in the serverless development space.
 - [Scaling an idea to 100k monthly users](https://medium.freecodecamp.org/how-serverless-scales-an-idea-to-100k-monthly-users-at-zero-cost-160b41557b94) - How serverless scales an idea to 100K monthly users at zero cost.
 - [Serverless computing in 2018](https://hackernoon.com/how-serverless-computing-will-change-the-world-in-2018-7818fc06b447) - How serverless computing will change the world in 2018.
+- [IBM delves into serverless function orchestration](https://thenewstack.io/ibm-composer-provides-way-orchestrate-multiple-serverless-functions/) - How IBM delves into serverless function orchestration with the Open Source Composer tool.
+- [How serverless reduced our costs by 70%](https://read.acloud.guru/how-going-serverless-helped-us-reduce-costs-by-70-255adb87b093) - Post on how a company went serverless which reduced their costs by ~70%.
+- [Serverless superheroes series featuring Simon Wardley](https://read.acloud.guru/simon-wardley-is-a-big-fan-of-containers-despite-what-you-might-think-18c9f5352147) - Post form the blog post series "The serverless superheroes" featuring Simon Wardley.
+- [From containers to AWS Lambda](https://blog.travelex.io/from-containers-to-aws-lambda-23f712f9e925) - Post about migrating from a container-based architecture to a serverless architecture.
+- [Using long-running processes in a serverless app](https://serverless.com/blog/serverless-application-for-long-running-process-fargate-lambda/) - How to use AWS Fargate and AWS Lambda for long-running processes in a serverless app.
+- [VMWare Dispatch announcement](https://blogs.vmware.com/opensource/2018/01/12/dispatch-project-open-source-serverless-framework/) - Announcement blog post about the Dispatch project ([GitHub project](https://github.com/vmware/dispatch)).

 ## Screencasts